Sonkhoo/YouTube-Twitter-/Readme.md

 ## Future Consideration

 1. Adding websockets
-2. Making it into a microservice and using EDA
+2. Making it into a microservice and using EDA.

 ## Features